pedro-azevedo-ua/123951-thesis-diary/project-notebook-evolution.md

 - Design the architecture diagram
 - Wrote the methodology chapter

+# Week 7: - 6 December - 28 December 2025

+- Improve the full document with notes the adviser gave, these are the commits:
+    - "In the second chapter, in the basketball context in portugal added some data about the number of athletes.
+Then restated the problem with more details and more explanaition and wrote a better proposed solution with adding more information according the adviser notes"
+    - "changes to chapter 3: - added methodology context talking about agile, UCD and AUCD. - Changes in the Native part correcting some phrases, removing the image since it is not very self explanatory, wrote about low code approaches.
+Improved the table and the comparation. - improve the data management section and the sync. - Added more info to the mbaas table. - Improve the related work, less step by step discription, added a summary and related to the project, still missing the company urls in the footnotes"
+    - " changes to chapter 4: added a roadmap for the phases (changed the 3 iterations to phases), added notification engine and maps engine."
+- Added Chapter 5 for the implementation with the survey analyse, personas, user scenarios, functional requirements and nfr. added footnotes instead of references for websites
+- added and refined the NFR

 Status:

 - Setup a context, stated a problem and a proposed solution with a concept of the project;